United Kingdom profile - Timeline

 2009 November - Britain withdraws bulk of its remaining troops in southern Iraq, leaving only a small force tasked with training the Iraqi military.

 2010 May - General election: Conservative Party wins most seats but fails to gain an absolute majority.
-Conservative leader David Cameron becomes PM at the head of a coalition with the third-placed Liberal Democrats.
+Conservative leader David Cameron heads first post-war coalition with the third-placed Liberal Democrats.

 2010 October - Coalition announces large-scale public spending cuts aimed at reducing UK's budget deficit, with an average 19% four-year cut in budgets of government departments.